quantumified/basic-bot/README.md

 # Utility Bot
-- A very basic, barebones Discord server utility bot.
+- A barebones Discord server utility bot with some fun commands added.